How To Be Successful In Any Job

 professional and take care of that customer as best you can.

-if the customer is wrong, try to be calm and polite when dealing with
+Even when customers are wrong, try to be calm and polite when

-it.
-If at all possible, let the customer have their way.
+dealing with them.
+If at all possible, let the customer have

 repeat customer is a very valuable thing to a business.
 If